Provinces of Ireland: Tudor

-Usage
+Modern usage

 In modern times the provinces have become associated with groups of counties, although they have no legal status.
 They are today seen mainly in a sporting context.
 Ireland's four professional rugby teams in the United Rugby Championship play under the names of the provinces.
 The Gaelic Athletic Association (GAA) has separate provincial councils and its county teams contest provincial championships.

 Six of the nine Ulster counties form modern-day Northern Ireland, which is part of the United Kingdom.
-Many of Northern Ireland's unionist political parties use "Ulster" in their names such as the Ulster Unionist Party (UUP) and the Ulster Democratic Party (DUP).
+Many of Northern Ireland's unionist political parties use "Ulster" in their names such as the Ulster Unionist Party (UUP) and the Ulster Democratic Party (UDP).
 The ITV regional service is known as Ulster Television but generally abbreviated to UTV, while BBC Radio Ulster is the main BBC radio station from BBC Northern Ireland.

 In education Munster Technological University and Ulster University both use the provinces in which they are located in their name.

 Many hotels also use the name of the province in which they are situated.

 In media many local and regional newspapers use their province in their names such as The Munster Express in Waterford, Leinster Leader in Kildare, Connacht Tribune in Galway and Ulster Herald in Fermanagh.

 In modern times politically the four provinces were referred to in the proposal of Éire Nua ("New Ireland"), which was supported by the Provisional IRA and Sinn Féin during the 1970s and early 1980s for a federal United Ireland.
 The proposal was particularly associated with the Dublin-based leadership group centred on Ruairí Ó Brádaigh and Dáithí Ó Conaill, who were the authors of the policy. Éire Nua envisaged a united Ireland that would be created when the British withdrew from Northern Ireland, and the creation of a federal state with assemblies for each of its four historic provinces.

+The song Ireland's Call is used as a national anthem for sports teams representing the entire island (e.g. Ireland national rugby union team and Ireland cricket team).
+The first verse says "We have come to answer our country's call from the four proud provinces of Ireland".

 Coats of arms

 Each province is today represented by its own unique arms and flag.
-These are joined to represent various All Ireland sports teams and organisations via the Four Provinces Flag of Ireland and a four province Crest of Ireland, with examples including the Ireland national field hockey team, Ireland national rugby league team, Ireland national rugby union team and Irish Amateur Boxing Association.
+These are joined to represent various All Ireland sports teams and organisations via the Four Provinces Flag of Ireland and a four province coat of arms of Ireland, with examples including the Ireland national field hockey team, Ireland national rugby league team, Ireland national rugby union team and Irish Amateur Boxing Association.